Updated: April, 2026

 What Is Tax-Loss Harvesting and Is It Worth It?

-Plain-language explanation of how tax-loss harvesting works, which robo-advisors do it automatically, how much it actually saves in taxes annually, and whether the benefit justifies choosing one platform over another.
+Plain-language explanation of how tax-loss harvesting works, which robo-advisors do it automatically, how much it actually saves annually, and whether the benefit justifies choosing one platform over another.

 Frequently Asked Questions